COLLECTIONS BEHIND THE SCENES

 Many old maps were printed on coated linen fabric, as some of the worn areas on the 1859 map will show among its cracks.
 Railroads appear- here the Michigan Southern and Northern Indiana Rail Road comes up from the left and enters town moving right.
 Though business and residential blocks are platted throughout Monroe, both east and west of South Monroe Street, large areas of undeveloped or cultivated land still remain, especially north of the river, as in this view.

 The Plat Map of 1871 for the City of Monroe shows property ownership and houses/businesses, and the 1901 George Lang Plat Map was a rare feat of dedication by a local Carleton man who often rode his bicycle from spot to spot to make and publish his map.

 These are only a few of the great maps the museum has on exhibit and also for research.
-Please call ahead to the Archives department for an appointment with the Archivist to see other maps, get photocopies, use indexes, etc. Not all have indexes, and a new version of the French Claims (River Raisin limited area only) map is available.
+Please call ahead to the Archives for an appointment to see other maps, get photocopies, use indexes, etc. Not all have indexes, and a new version of the French Claims (River Raisin limited area only) map is available.